 Present Your Work Professionally

 Although some designers still rely on printed portfolios, the majority of clients will look for your services online.
 It goes without saying that a great design project won’t look so great if it’s on an ugly website, in a slideshow that won’t display your photos in the proper dimensions or resolution, or even just presented in a way that doesn’t make it easy for the visitor to see your work.

-Thankfully, in today’s digital age, the physical task of building a beautiful portfolio has never been easier, with portfolio-building software that allows you to simply choose a template and upload photos.
+Thankfully, in today’s digital age, the physical task of building a beautiful interior design portfolio has never been easier, with portfolio-building software that allows you to simply choose a template and upload photos.

 But you still have to make sure that all photos are adjusted for optimal brightness and color, and free of any blurriness or pixelation.